onfido/onfido-android-sdk/README.md

 - English (en) :uk:
 - Spanish (es) :es:
 - French  (fr) :fr:
+- Portuguese (pt) 🇵🇹

 In case you would like us to add translations for some other locales we don't provide yet, please contact us through [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

+You could also provide custom translations for locales that we don't currently support, by having an additional XML strings file inside your resources folder for the desired locale (e.g. `res/values-it/onfido_strings.xml` for :it: translation), with the content of our [strings.xml](strings.xml) file, translated for that locale.

+**Note**: If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
+If you want a locale translated you can also get in touch with us at [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

 ## Creating checks